|Fabric also known as||Power mesh, tulle, powernet|

 What Different Types of Mesh Fabric Are There?

-• Nylon mesh: One of the most iconic applications of nylon mesh is in beekeeping veils.
-This type of mesh is less commonly used to make apparel, and it is more frequently used to make items like tent screens and laundry bags.
-However, nylon mesh is sometimes used to make lightweight garments like evening dresses.
+• Nylon mesh: One of the most iconic applications of nylon mesh is in beekeeping veils, where it provides the wearer with necessary protection while also allowing for breathability and visibility.
+However, nylon mesh is less commonly used to make apparel and is more frequently used in items like tent screens and laundry bags.
+Despite this, it is sometimes used to make lightweight garments like evening dresses due to its delicate and airy appearance.

 How Does Mesh Fabric Impact the Environment?